aqshalzuhdi/technotafet/README.md

 # technotafet

+A new Flutter project.

+## ObjectBox commands

 Run flutter pub run build_runner build to get objectbox configuration files

-To Replate objectbox, add --delete-conflicting-outputs
+To Replace objectbox, add --delete-conflicting-outputs

-A new Flutter project.

-## Getting Started
+### Getting Started

 This project is a starting point for a Flutter application.